reframejs/reframe/contributing.md

 **We are looking for co-maintainers** and we warmly welcomes contributions.

 - **_Contributor_**
-  - You author one or couple of commits to Reframe's codebase.
+  - You commit one or couple of patches to our codebase.
 - **_Maintainer_**
-  - You own substantial parts of Reframe's codebase.
+  - You own substantial parts of our codebase.
-  - You work closely with Romuald.
+  - You work closely with [Brillout](https://github.com/brillout).
   - You are a senior developer.
     It doesn't matter whether you have experience with JavaScript or not.
-    But it does matter that you are well-versed in software engineering or in computer science.
+    But it does matter that you are well-versed in software engineering and/or computer science.

 <br/>